ozekik/awesome-ontology/README.md

 ## Reasoners

-A reasoner is a program which infers new facts and detects inconsistencies in ontology and knowledge base based on the logic associated.
+A reasoner is a program which infers explanatory or new facts and detects inconsistencies in ontology and knowledge base based on the logic associated.

 * [CEL](https://julianmendez.github.io/cel/) - A lightweight Description Logic (EL+) reasoner for large-scale biomedical ontologies.
 (Common Lisp+Java)
 * [ELK](https://github.com/liveontologies/elk-reasoner) - An ontology reasoner that aims to support the OWL 2 EL profile.
 (Java)